jeffborg/esp32-fastled-webserver-platformio/README.md

 Control addressable LEDs with an ESP32 via a web browser over Wi-Fi.

+## This is a Platformio fork of ESP32 FastLED Web Server

+With some changes I need.
+To get started just open project (I'm using VS Code) and install FastLED library to using library manager.

 ## Features
 ### Currently Working:
 * [x] DemoReel100 patterns